 Parque de San Jerónimo

 Originally a garden center used to house all the international plants introduced for the 92 Expo, the San Jerónimo Park is now one of the great natural zones of the city.
-Located by the inner harbor of the Guadalquivir River, adding to the calming atmosphere of the park, a long path divides two separate and florally diverse sections.
+Located by the inner harbor of the Guadalquivir River, the park is found at Calle Navarra, 14.
+A long path divides two separate and florally diverse sections.
 At the end of the path stands an enormous monument to Christopher Columbus officially named ‘The Birth of the New Man’, which is locally known as ‘El Huevo de Colón’, or Columbus’ Egg, due to its unique egg-like appearance.

-Jardin Americano is one of a kind in Spain, as it is the only park or garden to be filled with species of plants solely introduced from, as the name suggests, America.
+Jardin Americano (Isla de la Cartuja) is one of a kind in Spain; it is the only park or garden to be filled with species of plants solely introduced from, as the name suggests, America.
 With the Guadalquivir River running beside the gardens, there are beautiful walkways and cycle routes to be enjoyed, surrounded by stunning vegetation and beautifully ornate squares.
-Strolling by the river on a sunny day is one of our favorite things to do in Seville, and the Jardin Americano is one of our favorite sights along the way!
+Strolling by the river on a sunny day is one of our favorite things to do in Seville, and the Jardin Americano is one of our favorite sights along the way.

 This post was originally published on June 10, 2016 and was updated on February 8, 2023.